World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 So my writing teacher starts polling everyone we pass--geology students, tired gardeners, a psych professor, two wall-climbers covered with chalk, camera-lugging tourists...
 "Do you prefer dreamlike difficult writing, or less intense but easier writing?"
 THAT'S all he got from what I just said?

-I see, now, that I've set him up as a mentor, when he knows nothing about my subject matter.
-He's used to students making ordinary incidents seem extraordinary through style, and he's used to helping them find the right level of stylistic experimentation--usually, that means toning it down.
-But I just want a style making unbelievable events believable.
-He's no help there, when he doesn't believe?
-Realism is no help when your realities differ.
-He's never been anyone but himself, in this body, in this quadrangular world.
-My work is delirium--to him, I am fiction.
+I see, now, that I've set him up as a mentor, when he just doesn't know my subject matter.
+He's used to students making ordinary events seem extraordinary through style, and he's used to helping them find the right level of stylistic experimentation--usually by toning it down.
+But I want to make unbelievable events believable.
+He's no help there, when he doesn't believe.
+He's never been anyone but himself, in this body, this quadrangular world.
+My experiences are delirium--to him, I am fiction.

 I'll have to solve this on my own.
 The poet Al Young warned me years ago--"You work by slow accretion."
 I'm not going to change very fast.
 Not in my art or my life.
 No point trying to be what others want.

 Slow?
 Wait a minute!
 I'm prolific.
 I write a little masterpiece every morning!
-Only when I try to make the night's events acceptable to my picture of some mythical beast called the ordinary reader, do I get slow, confused, fuss with the frame, polish the glass with sandpaper, and in the end, turn the glowing bodies and wise wide eyes of the animal gods toward the wall, and let the visitors in to see the respectable, abstract BACKS of my dream-paintings...
+Only when I try to make the night's events acceptable to my fantasy of an ordinary reader do I get slow, confused, fuss with the frame, polish the glass with sandpaper, and in the end, turn the glowing bodies and wise wide eyes of the animal gods toward the wall, and let the visitors in to see the respectable, abstract BACKS of my dream-paintings...

 The hell with it.
 I walk away from the Stanford Writing Class and all they mean, away, away, away, between the tiled roofs, across campus... into another and more challenging dream.